-The future of the Capitol Region and the State of Connecticut has never been more dependent on having our schools produce citizens who can become and stay competitive in our truly global economy.
-Clearly, we have a great deal at stake in the choices we make about financing the education of our children and about how we assure that we get the performance that we need from our investment.
+The future of the Capital Region and the State of Connecticut has never been more dependent on having our schools produce citizens who can become competitive in our global economy.
+Clearly, we all have a great deal at stake in the choices we make about financing the education of our children and about how we assure that we get the performance that we need from our investment.

-In light of these facts, it is not surprising that in a poll of more than 500 residents of the Capitol Region conducted by the Citizens Network found that 62 percent of those responding chose the financing of local education as the most important regional issue today.
+Perhaps not surprisingly, in a poll of more than 500 residents of the Capital Region conducted by the Citizens Network more than 62 percent of those responding chose "financing of local education" as the most important regional issue to be addressed today.

-Connecticut is also among those states placing the greatest reliance on local property taxes to fund K-12 public education.
-Nationally, an average of 42.8 percent of education funds comes from local, mostly property tax, sources compared to 62.4 percent in Connecticut.
-(Note 1).
-Connecticut ranks fourth in the nation in per capita educational spending (\$1,723) and ranks 22nd (at 75%) in the overall high school graduation rate.
-(Note 2).
+Connecticut is also among those states placing the greatest reliance on local property taxes to fund K-12 public education (Data for 2000 is shown in the chart).

+According to a 2005 press report, nationally, an average of 42.8 percent of education funds comes from local, mostly property tax, sources compared to 62.4 percent in Connecticut (Note 1).

+Connecticut ranks fourth in the nation in per

+capita educational spending (\$1,723) but ranks 22nd (at 75%) in the overall high school graduation rate (Note 2).

-Financing local education in Connecticut has been studied as an issue a number of times before, including the 'Blue Ribbon Commission' of 2003.
-(Note 3).
+Financing local education in Connecticut has been studied as an issue a number of times before, including the 'Blue Ribbon Commission' of 2003 (Note 3).
 This new citizen-based study is intended to complement work that has gone on before.
 It lays out findings, principles, recommendations and action steps.
 It also sets the stage for broader community conversations on local education finance reform that will raise awareness and broaden engagement on a crucial issue for the future of our region.

-The work of this Committee should be integrated into the public policy response to the recent work on adequacy of educational funding by the Connecticut Coalition for Justice in Education Funding.
-The Coalition found that substantial new investments of public funds would be needed to provide local districts with the resources to assure that most children will meet state educational standards.
-(Note 4).
+The hope is that the work of this Committee should be integrated into the public policy response to the recent work on adequacy of educational funding by the Connecticut Coalition for Justice in Education Funding.
+The Coalition found that substantial new investments of public funds would be needed to provide local districts with the resources to assure that most children will meet state educational standards (Note 4).